 By boiling the gnocchi you’re essentially removing starch, which in turn is what helps the centre be more ‘fluffy’.
 Sure, boiled gnocchi is great, but imagine having pillows of goodness that are crispy on the outside and fluffy on the inside? *drools*

-- Melt butter into a saucepan over medium heat with a few fresh sage leaves.
+- Melt butter into a pan over medium heat with a few fresh sage leaves.

 - Add gnocchi and frequently toss until evenly golden and crispy.

-So we’ve got our crispy gnocchi, let’s talk sausage ragu.
+So we’ve got our crispy gnocchi, let’s talk sausage meatballs.

 - Grab a pork sausage and pull out the meat.